IDMNYU/DM-UY-1133-A-CreativeCoding-Bennett/Self_Assessment.md

 • What are you struggling with conceptually?
 What are you struggling with coding-wise?
 Lastly, what are you struggling with creatively/ideation?

-• What measures are you going to take to improve your work in and for class?
-Are these a weekly actionable task?
+• What measures are you going to take to improve your work in _and_ for class?
+Are these weekly actionable tasks?
 Tell me a about it. (some examples might include asking questions in class, doing the readings, reviewing the readings, getting a tutor, starting a study group, doing the assigned readings, working your study schedule to allow for both reading and programming, etc, etc)

 • What could happen during class to help your understanding of the course material?
 What concepts are you interested in learning more about?
 What concepts would you like to have reviewed?